Snubbed and hated: How Slovenia's Janša treated MEPs

 Already a member?

-Other public institutions "were still strong", she said.
+Some public institutions "were still strong", she said.

 But Slovenia has not yet appointed its delegate to the European Prosecutors Office (EPPO), the MEPs noted, which meant the EPPO cannot go after financial crimes involving EU funds in the country.